speakeztech/mlir-tutorial/docs/tutorials/README.md

 **But the Fidelity Framework demonstrates** that with strong static types, functional programming principles, and careful semantic preservation through FCS and PHG, many of the reconstruction passes shown in tutorials become unnecessary or significantly simplified.

 The tutorials show what's *possible*.
-The Fidelity Framework shows what's *efficient* for strongly-typed source languages.
+The Fidelity Framework shows what's *efficient* for F#: a strongly-typed, functional-first source language.

 ## Credits